 We believe that the ubiquity of our technology will combine with our deep AV experience and enable us to incrementally expand into new AV verticals.
-Thus, we could grow our TAM from the billions of dollars we are currently targeting in the commercial and industrial markets to the trillions of dollars that self-driving vehicles can capture across industries (Source: Ark Invest.
+Thus, we could grow our total addressable market ("TAM") from the billions of dollars we are currently targeting in the commercial and industrial markets to the trillions of dollars that self-driving vehicles can capture across industries (Source: Ark Invest.
 "Mobility-As-A-Service: Why Self-Driving Cars Could Change Everything.").